jadecobra/python_tdd_exercises/source/data_structures/lists.rst

 * clear - does this clear the items in the list?
 * copy - does this create a copy of the list?
 * count - does this count the number of items in the list?
-* extend - extends the list?
+* extend - does this extend the list?
 * index
 * insert - does this place an item in the list?
 * pop - removes the last item in the list